Nboss21/java-record/README.md

 Year

-Behavior:

-Receives form data via HTTP POST

-Validates inputs (non-null, correct format)
+Validates the submitted data

-Inserts a new student record into the database
+Persists the student record into the database

-2️⃣ View All Students
+View All Students

 Endpoint: GET /show_all

-Behavior:

-Connects to the database

-Retrieves all student records
+Retrieves all student records from the database

-Displays them in an HTML table with:
+Displays them in an HTML table containing:

 Name